Bunya Mountains: Tourism

 Much of the area is protected as the Bunya Mountains National Park, the state's second oldest National Park, being established in 1908.
 There are many picnic spots, walking tracks, lookouts and a few camping grounds on the range, as well as a variety of cottage and group accommodation facilities for families, friends, and school camp groups.
 Along the walking tracks, which lead to lookouts that offer views of the surrounding countryside, flora such as ferns and staghorns, as well as the unique Bunya Pine, can be seen.
 Waterfalls add to the scenic beauty.

 In the small patches of cleared land that are used by tourists, colourful birds such as Australian king parrots and rosellas can be seen.
 Fauna such as wallabies, scrub turkeys, koalas, echidnas and possums may be seen.
 The unique Bunya pine is known for its Bunya nuts which were a favoured food of local Australian Aboriginals.

 Climate

 The mountains have a highland subtropical climate that is significantly cooler and wetter than the surrounding plains.
 Heavy winter frosts and even light snow occasionally occur on the highest peaks, while in summer, the mountains experience frequent heavy storms which contributes to the lush rainforest.

+Roads

+A group of roads provides access to the mountain community from various lowland localities.
+These roads ensure continuity of access in times of flooding or other natural disasters, and during planned maintenance activities.